SystolicAttention: Fusing FlashAttention within a Single Systolic Array: over

-Benefiting from the in-place \texttt{exp} computation of $ P = exp\left(\frac{N}{\sqrt{d}}\right) $ in the systolic array, the \texttt{rowsum} operation can begin as soon as the top-left element of $P$ is produced.

-As shown in Figure~\ref{fig:rowsum}, the \texttt{rowsum} of $P$ can be computed by streaming constant ones from the left of the array as the multiplicand, and streaming zeros from the top of the array as the addend.
-The second matrix multiplication, $O = P \cdot V$ can then be performed in the systolic array along the downward data path, starting one cycle after the \texttt{rowsum} operation begins.
-Once the rowsum $local\_l$ and the output $local\_O$ exit the array from the bottom, they are accumulated with the previous values $old\_l$ and $old\_O$ in the accumulator, and the results update $new\_l$ and $new\_O$ in the accumulation SRAM, respectively.
+As illustrated in \autoref{fig:rowsum}, the \texttt{rowsum} of $P$ is computed by streaming a constant one from the left side of the array as the multiplicand, and streaming zero from the top as the initial addend (highlighted in green).
+The second matrix multiplication, $O = PV$ (\autoref{line:mat2}, \autoref{alg:flash-attention}), can proceed concurrently along the downward data path (highlighted in blue), starting just one cycle after the \texttt{rowsum} operation begins.
+Once the intermediate results $local_l$ and $local_O$ exit the array from the bottom, they are accumulated into the previous values $old_l$ and $old_O$ in the accumulator.
+The updated $new_l$ and $new_O$ are then written back to the accumulation SRAM (\autoref{line:l-acc} and \autoref{line:O-acc} in \autoref{alg:flash-attention}).